 When patients suffer from obsessive-compulsive disorder, the clinical team at Nurocoach can help.
-Nurocoach has offices in Katy and Houston, Texas, as well as access to a nationwide network of highly skilled therapists via telehealth who can offer psychiatric assessment and treatment.
+Nurocoach has an office in Houston, Texas, as well as access to a nationwide network of highly skilled therapists via telehealth who can offer psychiatric assessment and treatment.
 To learn more about the help available, call the office to schedule a consultation or book an appointment online.

 Obsessive-compulsive disorder (OCD) is a chronic mental health condition characterized by uncontrollable, recurring thoughts (obsessions) and behaviors (compulsions) that the patient is compelled to repeat.

 Some patients develop obsessions with specific numbers, and the compulsive behaviors have to be repeated without interruption that many times while others will continue with a behavior, even if that behavior is or becomes dangerous and harmful.

 OCD is a common mental health condition that affects patients of all ages.
 Risk factors for the condition include genetics, brain structure and function, and the patient’s environment.

 Patients with OCD present obsessive symptoms, compulsive symptoms, or a combination of both.
 Obsessions are repeated thoughts, mental images, or urges that cause the patient anxiety.
 For example, a patient may experience a fear of germs, aggressive or harmful thoughts, symmetry and order, and unwanted forbidden thoughts of a sexual or religious nature.

 Compulsions are behaviors that a patient feels the need to complete over and over again.
 These may include ordering and arranging items in a specific way, repeatedly checking on things like whether or not the door is locked, the oven is off, counting, cleaning, or hand washing.